Choose an application to get started:

 (12+ trimester hours)

-Students who have applied but have not enrolled within one year must complete a new application for admission to update their records.
+Students who have applied but have not enrolled within one year must contact their Admissions Advisor by e-mail, email@example.com, or phone, 614-797-4700, to update their records.

-Franklin University accepts applicants on a rolling admissions basis.
+Franklin University accepts applicants on a rolling admission basis.
 Applicants are accepted continually and applications may be submitted at any time during the year.